rimakermill/rimakermill.github.io/contact.md

 permalink: /contact/
 ---

-<p>You can contact us through this form, email or our social media accounts.
-The best way to meet the members is to stop by our space on Wednesdays or Fridays after 7pm.</p>
+<p>You can contact us through email or our social media accounts.
+The best way to meet the members is to stop by our space on Wednesdays or Fridays from 7–10pm.</p>

 <div class="split style1">
 <!--	<section>